Text-Conditioned Background Generation for Editable Multi-Layer Documents: Method

 \subsection{Instruction Generation Model}

 Given the semantic summary $s_i$ and/or a user prompt $p$, together with the context of prior pages $H_{i-1} = \{u_1, \dots, u_{i-1}\}$, we generate a page-level instruction $u_i$:

 where $f_{\text{inst}}$ produces a concise instruction describing a visual motif.
 Conditioning on $H_{i-1}$ allows—but does not strictly enforce—multi-page coherence by making style cues available to subsequent pages.
 Unlike video or dialogue, document backgrounds must remain visually coherent across pages while reflecting local content.
 Stateless prompting fails here, since independently generated instructions diverge stylistically.
 To mitigate this, we adapt the idea of a \emph{Recursive Narrative Bank}~\cite{kang2025action2dialogue} for documents, where a structured memory of prior page-level instructions conditions subsequent generations.
-We define the recursive memory at step $i$ as:

-where $u_{i}^{(k)}$ denotes prior instructions within a memory window of size $N$.
-The next instruction is generated as
+We define the recursive memory at step $i$ as: where $u_{i}^{(k)}$ denotes prior instructions within a memory window of size $N$.
+The next instruction is generated as This recursive structure allows accumulated stylistic cues (color tones, textures) to persist across the document.
+Visual coherence here denotes consistent reuse of global stylistic elements (palette, tone, motifs), while still allowing local variation tied to $s_i$.